|

 And the people gravitate towards our sound, every band that plays in a

 hotel or a club plays Incognito tunes.
-All the musicians, it’s almost like
+All the musicians, its almost like

 a musical institution as well as a band that they like for songs and for